| “The Moral Case for Supporting Israel” by Yaron Brook. |

 During a panel discussion, broadcast on television, Harry Binswanger said bluntly:

 “Israel is Howard Roark!”and looked at the audience as if thinking he had made a profound observation.
-On hearing about this a witty acquaintance said: I’ve met Roark, and Israel is no Roark.
+On hearing about this a witty acquaintance commented: I’ve met Roark, and Israel is no Roark.

 The people at ARI steal an authentic value created by Ayn Rand and twist it into supporting an agenda of their own.